Name

 In order to configure the application to support these modes, it is

-recommended to use the SRAM
+recommended to use the SRAM,

-or ROMAPP
+ROM or ROMAPP startup types

 which will implicitly cause two important settings to change.

-Firstly, CYGSEM_HAL_USE_ROM_MONITOR
+Firstly, CYGSEM_HAL_USE_ROM_MONITOR must be

 disabled.
 Secondly the

-option should be
+CYGDBG_HAL_DIAG_TO_DEBUG_CHAN option should be

 enabled in order to prevent HAL diagnostic output being encoded